Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Voronoi-Constrained Steiner Tree Relay Coordination Planning ( VCST-RCP )

+In this work, we adopt a geometric formulation as the canonical choice, where the cost function balances the travel effort of the two participating robots:

-{This objective yields relay points that balance travel effort between the two participants, ensuring fairness and feasibility.
-In practice, the optimal solution is given by the intersection of the perpendicular bisector of $p_i$ and $p_j$ with $\partial\mathcal{V}_{i,j}$, or by the nearest endpoint of the Voronoi edge if the bisector does not intersect within the segment.}
+This yields relay locations that minimize the maximum travel required for either robot to participate in the exchange, promoting efficient and balanced coordination.
+This formulation relies only on robot geometry and does not incorporate information about the distribution of sources or goals, and therefore serves as a natural baseline for evaluating the impact of relay design.
+In practice, the optimal solution is given by the intersection of the perpendicular bisector of $p_i$ and $p_j$ with $\partial\mathcal{V}_{i,j}$, or by the nearest endpoint of the Voronoi edge if the bisector does not intersect within the segment.

+This formulation also naturally accommodates extensions where relay selection incorporates task-specific information.
+In the demand-aware variant, a Gaussian Mixture Model (GMM) is fitted to the goal locations, yielding component means $\{\mu_k\}_{k=1}^K$ and weights $\{w_k\}_{k=1}^K$.
+For each Voronoi boundary edge $\partial V_{ij}$ shared by robots $i$ and $j$, the relay candidate is selected as

+where the minimization is performed by uniform line search along $\partial V_{ij}$.
+This biases relay locations toward regions of concentrated delivery demand while preserving the geometric constraint that relays lie on shared Voronoi interfaces.
+The partition itself remains unchanged; only relay placement along each boundary is modified.
+We evaluate the impact of this demand-aware relay selection in~\Cref{sec:experiments}.

-\paragraph{Graph-Theoretic Abstraction} We define a graph $\mathcal{G} = (V,E)$ where the vertex set consists of the source $S$, all goal locations $G$, and a set of candidate relay locations $Q$, \(V = \{S\}\cup G\cup \{Q\}\).
-Edges $(u,v)\in E$ represent feasible travel between vertices, weighted by a cost function that combines geometric distances and service time penalties.
-The candidate relay set $Q$ is not fixed a priori; rather, it is generated from the Voronoi partition induced by the robots' initial positions.
-For each pair of adjacent Voronoi cells $(\mathcal{V}_i,\mathcal{V}_j)$, we compute a relay transfer point $q^*_{i,j}$ on the shared boundary using~\eqref{eq:relaypoint}, and add it to $Q$.
-These boundary-optimized points serve as Steiner points for constructing the relay trunk.
+\paragraph{Graph-Theoretic Abstraction:} We represent the relay-based transport structure as a graph $\mathcal{G} = (V,E)$, where the vertex set $V = \{S\} \cup G \cup Q$ consists of the (single) source location $S$, all goal locations $G$, and a set of candidate relay locations $Q = \{q_{ij}^* \mid i \neq j\}$ (from \eqref{eq:relaypoint}).
+Edges $(u,v) \in E$ represent feasible travel between locations, weighted by a cost that captures both travel distance and service-time penalties.

-The strategic network design problem is then cast as a Steiner tree problem~\cite{hwang1992steiner}.
-In graph theory, a Steiner tree is a minimum-cost subgraph that connects a given set of terminal nodes, while allowing the introduction of extra intermediate nodes, called \textit{Steiner points}, if doing so reduces the overall cost.
-This is useful in our setting because the source $S$ and all goals $G$ form the required terminal set $T = \{S\} \cup G$, while potential relay locations $Q$ serve as Steiner points that can shorten routes.

-Given the terminal set $T = \{S\}\cup G$, the objective is to find a minimum cost subgraph $\mathcal{T}\subseteq \mathcal{G}$ that spans all terminals, introducing additional relay location nodes $Q$ as \textit{Steiner points}.
-The Steiner formulation naturally subsumes both settings: fixed depots are simply included as predefined relay nodes, while the Voronoi-derived relay points provide a flexible alternative in the open environment.